sanity-io/sanity-plugin-lion-queen-theme/README.md

 $ sanity start
 ```

-## Styling the Studio
+## CSS Variables

-This theme only uses a handful of the available variables that lets you give the Studio a custom look:
+This theme only uses a handful of the available variables that lets you give the Studio a custom look.
+Find the CSS variables this theme overrides in [variables.css](./src/variables.css).

 ```css
 /* Brand colors */